-Ending the year with a net positive return, the performance of our investment portfolio reflects the recovery that has been seen across the markets.
-With regard to the NFU Mutual's investments, we continue to be a strong believer in the long-term economic value of investing in shares and property.
-Our underlying financial, capital and solvency position has remained very strong and operating performance within our core insurance business continues as demonstrated by solid premium growth and good underwriting performance.
+Ending the year with a net negative return, the performance of our investment portfolio reflects the volatility seen across global markets during 2022.
+As a response to the Ukraine conflict, we announced our intention to actively divest from Russian holdings at the earliest opportunity.
+Our underlying financial, capital and solvency position has remained very strong and operating performance within our core insurance business has continued, as demonstrated by solid premium growth and consistent underwriting